 The criminal justice system is in place because crime will always exist.
 No matter what the set of laws, no matter how loose or tight the standards of a society, there will be detractors.
 Some of these crimes are byproducts of emotions gone haywire.
 Some of these crimes are due to poverty and desperation.

 Others are due to inexplicable evil that can only be comprehended in the cold and clinical setting a forensic psychologist’s office.
-But whether it’s a traffic ticket or murder, there was still a consequence in the eyes of the law.
+Whether it’s DUI, tax evasion, property damage, or assault, there will always be consequences in the eyes of the law.

 The system we have is meant to differentiate and categorize crimes in order to give adequate justice.
 What kind of world would we be in if a parking ticket was tantamount to a lifetime sentence in prison?